 - `python-dotenv`: For securely loading configuration variables (like `BASE_URL` and `REQUEST_TIMEOUT`) from a `.env` file.

-- `markdownify`: A utility for converting HTML content into Markdown format.
+- `markdownify`: A utility for converting HTML documents into Markdown format.

 - `crawl4ai`: A custom web crawling library that provides advanced capabilities for content extraction.